faustfizz/php-crud-model/README.md

 ## INI loader:

 You can use the `Maarsson\Env` class to reach your other settings.
-Every INI file entry became an uppercased constans (you can also add prefix, if wanted).
+Every INI file entry became an uppercased `$_ENV` property (you can also add prefix, if wanted).

 ```
 # in your configuration file